-By early 1862, a single Confederate general, Albert Sidney Johnston, commanded all forces from Arkansas to the Cumberland Gap.
+By early 1862, a single Confederate general, Albert Sidney Johnston, commanded all Arkansas forces to the Cumberland Gap.
 His forces were spread thinly over a wide defensive line.
 His left flank was General Polk in Columbus with 12,000 men.
 The center consisted of two forts under the command of Brigadier General Lloyd Tilghman, with 4,000 men.

 Fort Henry and Fort Donelson were the sole positions to defend the important Tennessee and Cumberland Rivers.
-His right flank was in Kentucky, with Brigadier General Simon Bolivar Buckner’s 4,000 men in Bowling Green, and about 4,000 in the Military District of East Tennessee under Major General George B. Crittenden, which had the responsibility for guarding the Cumberland Gap from Union intruders.
+His right flank was in Kentucky, with Brigadier General Simon Bolivar Buckner’s 4,000 men in Bowling Green, and about 4,000 in the Military District of East Tennessee under Major General George B. Crittenden, which had the responsibility for guarding the Cumberland Gap against Union intruders.

 It was just after midnight on January 19, 1862, when Confederate troops at Beech Grove started a nine-mile slog towards a Union army camped at Logan’s Cross Roads.
-Rain, sleet and fog filled the night, creating conditions so miserable that a Union soldier later noted:
+Rain, sleet, and fog filled the night, creating conditions so miserable that a Union soldier later noted:

 “If we had known that the Confederates had turned out of their comfortable tents and dry blankets and for the next six weary hours were sloshing along in the mud and storm and darkness, we could have much enjoyed the contemplation of their physical and spiritual condition.
-It was always some comfort to the soldier on a night such as this to think that his enemy over there, was at least as cold and wretched as he himself was.”
+It was always some comfort to the soldier on a night such as this to think that his enemy over there was at least as cold and wretched as he himself was.”

-After six hours of marching in the dark, the Confederate troops encountered Federal pickets and the Battle of Mill Springs began.
+After six hours of marching in the dark, the Confederate troops encountered Federal pickets, and the Battle of Mill Springs began.
 For the next four hours, fighting ranged across hilly farmland that still retained many patches of woods.
 Ravines cut across the battlefield, impeding the cavalry and artillery of both sides.
 This terrain was familiar to soldiers on each side, for both North and South included units made up of men from Kentucky.

 Even after Zollicoffer’s death, fighting continued for at least two more hours.
-The Confederates mounted one more significant attack, in which they advanced but, were unable to break the Union lines.
+The Confederates mounted one more significant attack, in which they advanced but were unable to break the Union lines.
 Then the tide of the battle turned against the Confederates, particularly after the 9th Ohio made one of the first and most effective bayonet charges of the Civil War.
 They broke the Confederate left and caused the entire army to retreat in confusion.
 The Federal forces pursued, but rearguard action by some Southern units slowed the Union enough to allow the Confederates to reach their fortified camps, nine miles to the rear, as night fell.

 During the night, as the Federals prepared to attack the camp at dawn, the beaten Confederates retreated hastily across the Cumberland River.
 When the Union army approached in the morning, they found their opponents were gone, having abandoned their artillery, wagons, horses, food, and most of their personal possessions.
 In a scene repeated frequently on both sides throughout the war, Union troops then plundered the enemy’s camp.
 “We have taken some of the nicest clothing I ever saw, broadcloth coats worth from five to twenty dollars apiece.
 I got a satin vest worth five dollars, a shirt worth a dollar and a half, and a silver-handled stiletto too,” wrote one soldier from Ohio to his father.